Gardaí to speak to Tánaiste as part of preliminary inquiries into contract leak

 “There was nothing selfish, corrupt, dishonest or illegal in what I did,” he said.

-A criminal complaint was initially made to the Garda National Economic Crime Bureau which forwards it to Assistant Commissioner O’Driscoll for assessment if any crime had been committed.
+A criminal complaint was initially made to the Garda National Economic Crime Bureau, which forwarded it to Mr O’Driscoll for assessment of whether any crime had been committed.
 This assessment is ongoing, sources say.

 The Official Secrets Act makes it an offence for “a public official” to leak documents of a sensitive nature.
 Mr Varadkar previously said public officials do not include TDs and Senators under the act.